Skip to content

 Download image

-Thomas J. Brennan is the Stanley S. Surrey Professor of Law at Harvard Law School.
-His research uses mathematical tools and financial economic theory to analyze tax law and develop ideas for tax policy reform.
-His areas of study include the taxation of capital, the taxation of financial instruments, and the analysis of strategic tax planning.
-He also uses empirical methods to study the effects of tax laws, including the behavior of multinational firms in response to tax holidays and changes in the taxation of overseas earnings.
+A scholar at the intersection of tax law and financial economics, Thomas J. Brennan is the Stanley S. Surrey Professor of Law at Harvard Law School.
+His research uses tools from mathematics and financial economics to analyze tax law and develop proposals for reform of the taxation of capital income, financial instruments, and strategic tax planning.
+He also conducts empirical research on the behavior of firms and markets in response to tax law changes, including the repatriation decisions of multinational corporations.